ThreatConnect-Inc/threatconnect-developer-docs/docs/python/victims/victim_assets/crud/retrieve.rst

     victims = tc.victims()

-    # set a filter to retrieve the victim with the id: 123456
+    # set a filter to retrieve the Victim with the id: 123456
     filter1 = victims.add_filter()
     filter1.add_id(123456)